OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/getsetting.md

 **getsetting**(`setting path`)

 - **Parameters**
-  - `setting path:` the path of the setting, following the structure of the script json.
+  - `setting path:` the path of the setting, following the structure of the script JSON, separated by slash `/`.

 **Return Value**